japila-books/apache-spark-internals/docs/tools/SparkSubmitCommandBuilder.md

 | `--conf` | Expects a `key=value` pair that it puts in `conf`
 | `--class` | Sets `mainClass` (in `conf`).

-It may also set `allowsMixedArguments` and `appResource` if the execution is for one of the special classes, i.e. link:spark-shell.adoc[spark-shell], `SparkSQLCLIDriver`, or link:spark-sql-thrift-server.adoc[HiveThriftServer2].
+It may also set `allowsMixedArguments` and `appResource` if the execution is for one of the special classes, i.e. spark-shell.md[spark-shell], `SparkSQLCLIDriver`, or spark-sql-thrift-server.md[HiveThriftServer2].
 | `--kill` \| `--status` | Disables `isAppResourceReq` and adds itself with the value to `sparkArgs`.
 | `--help` \| `--usage-error` | Disables `isAppResourceReq` and adds itself to `sparkArgs`.
 | `--version` | Disables `isAppResourceReq` and adds itself to `sparkArgs`.